Are Scissor Lifts User Friendly?

-Yes.
-The primary function of scissor lifts is to provide an elevated work platform that is safer than ladders and scaffolding.
-Part of the reason they are safer is that workers can operate them with minimal effort, reducing fatigue and allowing work to continue for longer periods of time with less risk of injury.
-Traditional scissor lift design can still pose a risk to workers.
+The simple answer: yes.
+The primary function of scissor lifts is to provide workers with an elevated work platform that's safer than ladders and scaffolding.
+Part of the reason slab scissors are safer is that workers can operate them with minimal effort, reducing fatigue and allowing work to continue for longer periods of time with less risk of injury.
+Keep reading to learn about even more features that make scissor lifts user friendly!

 What is the Power Zone?

-The power zone is the safest place to hold items you are lifting.
-It is the space directly in front of the body, extending from the shoulders to the thigh.
-By keeping the objects you are lifting in the power zone, you greatly reduce the risk of injury.
+The power zone is the safest place to carry items you're lifting.
+It's the space directly in front of the torso, extending from the shoulders to the thighs.
+By keeping objects you're lifting in the power zone, especially heavy ones, you greatly reduce the risk of injury.

-To safely enter the platform, three points of contact must be maintained until firmly standing inside the rails.
+To safely enter the lift platform, three points of contact must be maintained until the operator is firmly standing inside the platform rails.
 The safest way to exit the platform is to face the front of the lift and step backward out of the platform while maintaining three points of contact.
-Many injuries occur when the operator steps forward out of the platform, gets a foot caught somewhere in the step or door, and falls face-first onto the floor.
+Many injuries occur when operators step forward out of the platform, get a foot caught somewhere in the step or door, and fall face-first onto the floor.
 The higher the platform, the more dangerous entry and exit can be.

-An easy way to mitigate risks prior to starting work is selecting a scissor lift that is, not only the right size for the type of work you’ll be doing but selecting a scissor lift that has a low step-in height and an entry door that is the full height of the rails, like Hy-Brid Lifts Pro and Zero-Turn Series scissor lifts.
-The low step-in height makes it easier to load the platform and safer to enter and exit.
-The full height entry door allows the operator to enter the platform without having to crouch under a fixed bar.
+An easy way to mitigate risks prior to starting work is selecting a scissor lift that's not only the right height for the type of work you’ll be doing, but also has a low step-in height and full swing entry door, like the Hy-Brid Lifts Pro Series and Zero-Turn Series elevating work platforms.
+Their low step-in heights make it significantly easier for operators to load and safely enter and exit the platform.
+Having a full height entry door allows operators to enter the platform without having to crouch under a fixed bar.

-Hy-Brid Lifts Pro and Zero-Turn Series scissor lifts feature an Easy-Glide slide-out deck extension that is engaged with the right hand, allowing both feet to remain balanced on the deck.
-The extension also slides out on the mid-rail preventing debris from the platform jamming it up.
+Hy-Brid Lifts Pro Series and Zero-Turn Series scissor lifts feature an EZ-Glide slide out extension deck that's engaged with the right hand, allowing both feet to remain balanced on the deck.
+The extension also slides out on the mid-rail, preventing platform tools, materials, and debris from jamming it up.